orange-cpp/omath/README.md

 Contributions to `omath` are welcome!
 Please read `CONTRIBUTING.md` for details on our code of conduct and the process for submitting pull requests.

 ## License
-This project is licensed under the GPL V3 - see the `LICENSE` file for details.
+This project is licensed under the MIT - see the `LICENSE` file for details.

 ## Acknowledgments
 - Orange | [Telegram](https://t.me/orange_cpp)